tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 to allow the UI to update during training.

-*Refer to the [convolutional MNIST tutorial](./mnist.html) for a tutorial describing more details of this loss function*
+*Refer to the [convolutional MNIST tutorial](./mnist.html) for a tutorial describing more details of this loss function.*

 ## Phase 3: Playing Pacman